 Highlighting the importance of having mobility aids such as grab rails, wheelchairs and access ramps can make a huge difference in their lifestyle.
 For instance, if a friend or a family member is new to having the injury, some considerations may require buying a suitable wheelchair, widening doorways and investing in ramp installation.

 Wheelchair or access ramps play a crucial role in gaining smooth access to residential houses or buildings.
-They act as specialised walkways to reduce the risk of obtaining injury and instil independence among people with SCI.
+They act as specialised walkways to reduce the risk of obtaining injury and instill independence among people with SCI.

 You can tap your local carpenter or builder to give you recommendations on buying ready-to-assemble or asking the tradie to build custom made access ramps for your home or in your business place.